CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 Clinical Effectiveness

-Studies consistently show that oral appliances reduce the Apnea-Hypopnea Index (AHI) by 50–80% in most patients.
+Studies consistently show that oral appliances reduce the Apnea-Hypopnea Index (AHI) by 70–90% in most patients.
 For mild-to-moderate sleep apnea, the AASM considers OAT equally effective as CPAP.
-For severe cases, CPAP may provide slightly better airway pressure control in lab settings — but with twice the real-world compliance rate, OAT often delivers better actual health outcomes.
-When you multiply efficacy by compliance, the two treatments produce comparable results.
+For severe cases, CPAP may provide slightly better airway pressure control in lab settings — but with twice the real-world adherence rate, OAT often delivers better actual health outcomes.
+When you multiply efficacy by adherence, the two treatments produce comparable results.

 Who Is a Good Candidate?